mayankrastogi02/cpen321-study-wimme/documentation/M3_Requirements_and_Design.md

             4. The system displays the sessions on a map

         - **Failure scenario(s)**:
-          - 2a1: Location services disabled:
+          - 2a.
+Location services disabled
-            - System displays error that location access is required
+            - 2a1.
+System displays error that location access is required
-            - Prompts user to enable location services
+            - 2a2.
+Prompts user to enable location services
-          - 3a1: There are no sessions available.
+          - 3a.
+There are no sessions available
-            - System displays message that no sessions are available at the moment, and prompts user to create a session.
+            - 3a1.
+System displays message that no sessions are available at the moment, and prompts user to create a session

 5. **Manage session**